estatewatch/11ty-estatewatch/src/estates/calverleyclose.md

 A ballot was held in July 2021, with a majority of residents voting in favour of redevelopment.

+Planning permission was granted in 2023 for 275 new homes, of which 179 'affordable'.

 More information is available on Riverside's website here: [https://www.riverside.org.uk/redevelopment-projects/calverley-close-revitalising-your-neighbourhood/](https://www.riverside.org.uk/redevelopment-projects/calverley-close-revitalising-your-neighbourhood/)